 We are asking Lead Contacts to select one medium-term outcome from the YMI logic model your feel your programme contributes towards.
-At the end of your project, you will be asked to provide a highquality case study.
+At the end of your project, you will be asked to provide a high-quality case study.

-Case study Please select the outcome you are aiming to respond to through your case study More young people from a range of backgrounds take part in quality music-making Please state who you hope to involve in the creation of your case study For example, a particular teacher, pupil or class group • Two or three pupils from each YMI group will be nominated as YMI Young Ambassadors.
+Case study Please select the outcome you are aiming to respond to through your case study For example, a YMI tutor or class group More young people from a range of backgrounds take part in quality music-making Please state who you hope to involve in the creation of your case study For example, a YMI tutor or class group Two or three pupils from each YMI group will be nominated as YMI Young Ambassadors.
 Young Ambassadors will be encouraged to share their thoughts, feelings and progress each week in a journal format.
-Some pupils may also wish to create video diaries.• YMI instructor feedback will also be used.• Class and Head Teachers will be encouraged to share their thoughts in terms of impact and involvement.• Moreover, young peoples' family feedback will be key to our case study.
-Please state the medium your case study will take For example, a report or film Our case study will take the form of a report and short film with supplementary pictures, videos, interviews etc. Please state if you have set YMI funding aside to support the creation of your case study We encourage you to set aside resource for photographers and filmmakers to support the creation of your case study Yes, some budget has been set aside for photographers and a filmmaker to support the creation of our study, as well as budget for ipads to facilitate digital sustainability, evidence gathering and the digital preparation of case study media.
+Some pupils may also wish to create video diaries.YMI instructor feedback will also be used.Class and Head Teachers will be encouraged to share their thoughts in terms of impact and involvement.Moreover, young peoples' family feedback will be key to our case study.
+Please state the medium your case study will take For example, a report or film Given budget constraints, our case study will take the form of a short written report with supplementary pictures, videos, interviews etc. Please state if you have set YMI funding aside to support the creation of your case study We encourage you to set aside resource for photographers and filmmakers to support the creation of your case study No available budget to engage additional professionals to assist in the creation of a case study.